 For the Renter Who Wants a Dog

-So, you have decided you are ready for a dog.
-Congratulations!
+If you're ready for a dog, congratulations!
 Before you get your hopes up, make sure you are allowed to have a dog in your rental home or apartment.
 The first step is to pull out your lease agreement and have a look.
 What is the pet policy?
 If the lease states "no pets," it may worth a try to approach your landlord or landlady about the matter.

 If your landlord says yes to the dog, there are more questions to ask about the pet policy.
 Is there a weight or size limit?
 Are puppies allowed or only adult dogs?
 How much for the pet deposit?
 Is there an additional monthly fee?
 What are the rules for keeping a dog on this property (where can the dog be walked, etc)?
 Make sure you know all the details and can agree to comply with the policy before you choose your new dog.
 If you want to keep your lease, you will need to be a good renter/pet owner.